espressif/esp-idf/docs/api-guides/app_trace.rst

 .. highlight:: none

-1. Collect SystemView tracing data to files "pro-cpu.str" and "pro-cpu.str".
+1. Collect SystemView tracing data to files "pro-cpu.SVDat" and "pro-cpu.SVDat".
 The files will be saved in "openocd-esp32" directory.

 	::

-		esp32 sysview start file://pro-cpu.str file://app-cpu.str
+		esp32 sysview start file://pro-cpu.SVDat file://app-cpu.SVDat

 	The tracing data will be retrieved and saved in non-blocking mode.
 To stop data this process enter ``esp32 apptrace stop`` command on OpenOCD telnet prompt, Optionally pressing Ctrl+C in OpenOCD window.